near-ndc/widget-specs/specs/regional_communities.md

 ### Split a Community
 Instead of creating a Community from scratch, splitting an existing Community into two should be the default way of creating new communities.
 This is a core feature of the Community widget design.

-When splitting a community, the following choices should be taken:
-- Along which dimension do you want the split to occur: Geography, Language, or Constellation?
+When splitting a community, the key question to ask the user is this: "Along which dimension do you want the split to occur: Geography, Language, or Constellation?"
-  - If splitting along Geography then ask if it's a sibling-split of child-split.
-Example of the former: Sweden splits into Sweden + Norway.
-Example of the latter: Sweden splits into Sweden + Stockholm
+- If splitting along the Geography dimension then ask also if it's a sibling-split of child-split.
+   - Example of sibling-split: [Near Sweden] splits into [Near Sweden] + [Near Norway], which becomes the sibling Community with the same parent
+   - Example of child-split: [Near Sweden] splits into [Near Sweden] + [Near Stockholm], which becomes the child Community of the preceeding community
-  - If splitting along Language then simply ask which other language the new community should serve
+- If splitting along the Language dimension then
+   - Simply ask which other language the new community should serve, which becomes a sibling Community.
+Example: [Near Switzerland English] splits into [Near Switzerland English] and [Near Switzerland German], both of which has the same parent [Near Eurppe English]
-  - If splitting along Constellations and there is already a constellation picked, then simply ask what constellation the new Community should serve and it will be a sibling.
-If splitting along Constellations and there was no prior constellation picked, then ask which Constellations the new Community wishes to serve and it will be a child.
+- If splitting along the Constellations dimension then
+   - if there is already a constellation picked, then simply ask what constellation the new Community should serve and it becomes a sibling Community.
+Example: [Near Somalia DeFi] splits into [Near Somalia DeFi] + [Near Somalie Gaming]
+   - if there was no prior constellation picked, then ask which Constellations the new Community should serve and becomes a child Community.
+Example: [Near Uganda] splits into [Near Uganda] + [Near Uganda NFT]
+- The split has to be along at one and only one of the dimensions.
+The split cannot proceed unless there is an actual change proposed, one that will make the new Community different by design from the original Community from which it splits.

+Any member can request a split, it must not be approved by the admins.
+- The members voting should be asked a few questions
+   - Do you approve of this split proposal?
+   - If so, would you want to become a member of the new Community?
+Would you voluenteer to also become and admin?
+   - If so, would you also want to stay a member of the current community?
+- It is this author's opinion that a minimum of three to five other members should approve the split and also wish to become a member of the new Community for it to take effect
+- Once sufficiently approved, then the split should immediately be executed.
+It should not require admin involvement or approval, because we want the split to be a natural, organic and permissionless occurence.

-  - The user requesting the split will also be the first leader of the new community by default
+The user requesting the split trigger an automatic vote to approve the split.
+If the request is approved then the original requestor will also be the first leader of the new community by default.

 After splitting the community, then each member should be given a choice as to which of the resulting communities they wish to belong to, or if they wish to be a member of both.

 ### Merge two Communities